muhamrif/DS-Algos/README.md

-practice DSA questions from Leetcode and AlgoExpert.
+practice DSA questions from Leetcode, AlgoExpert, and Structy.